esphome/esphome-docs/components/wifi_now.rst

 ``on_receive``
 **************

-This automation is triggered when a packet is received by wifi now.
+This automation is triggered when a packet is received by ``wifi_now``.

 Configuration Variables:

 - **peerid** (*optional*, identifier):
-  If set the automation is only executed when the packet is send from the peer
+  If set, the automation is only executed when the packet is sent from this peer.

-- **service** (*optional*, string): service name, if set the automation is only executed when the packet contains the service key. wifi-now derives the service by using the first 8 Bytes of servive name md5sum
+- **service** (*optional*, string): service name,
+  If set the automation is only executed when the packet contains the service key. wifi-now derives the service by using the first 8 Bytes of the service name md5sum.

 - **servicekey** (*optional*, 8 bytes in the form XX:XX:XX:XX:XX:XX:XX:XX):
   Service key, if set the automation is only executed when the packet contains the